Capital One Shopping Review 2021: What We Love (and Hate) About It

 Our number one goal at DollarSprout is to help readers improve their financial lives, and we regularly partner with companies that share that same vision.
 If a purchase or signup is made through one of our Partners’ links, we may receive compensation for the referral.
 Learn more here.

-I suffer from a common shopper’s conundrum: I love saving money, but I hate shopping around for the best deal.
+I suffer from a common shopper’s conundrum: I love finding ways to save money, but I hate shopping around for the best deal.

 In the past, every time I would get ready to check out online, I’d open a new tab and type “[SITE NAME] coupon codes” into Google.
 Sometimes I’d search through pages of deals only to find that none of them worked.